-Calpe has developed robust underwriting selection procedures and potential co-insurance and MGA partners are subject to a comprehensive due diligence process.
+Calpe has developed robust underwriting selection procedures and potential co-insurance and MGA partners are subject to a comprehensive due diligence process prior to engaging with them.
+Once engaged, they are then subject to ongoing due diligence.

-Calpe assesses and mitigates these risks by having in place:
+Calpe assesses and mitigates these risks by having in place a number of key controls and processes, including: